Health Insurance: How to Know if You're Covered

 - Pediatric services: Infants and children can receive recommended vaccinations.
 Insurance must cover oral and vision for children, too.

-Note that dental and vision for adults is not an essential health benefit.
+Dental and vision for adults is not considered an essential health benefit.
 While your plan may include this, it's not required like it is for children.

 Specific services can vary depending on where you live.
 But this list gives you a baseline of coverage.
 As of 2015, all public and private plans should provide these benefits.